gerardroche/gerardroche.github.io/_posts/2020-12-11-the-curious-case-of-vim-search.md

 :s[ubstitute]/{pattern}/{string}/[flags]
 ```

 When the `i` flag is used in a substitution command, the search pattern is handled as though `'ingorecase'` is on and the actual value of `'ignorecase'` is ignored.
-In other words, the `i` flag means ignore case in the search pattern.
+In other words the `i` flag means ignore case in the search pattern.

 ```vim
 :%s/foo/bar/gi